Getting ready to go back to school? Read these 6 useful back to school ideas for parents for a smooth transition this school year.

 - When you leave, have him bring his school bag to get into the habit.

-#3: Do homework and read with your kids.
+3. Do “homework” and read with your child

 I am that parent who does daily worksheets with my five-year-old.
 Weekends, summers, you name it.
 After his bath and before we read our bedtime books, he does 10 minutes of ‘homework’ every night.
 (Don’t worry: he likes it!)